Commitment Gap via Correlation Gap

-\paragraph{Organization.} We formally define Combinatorial Selection with Costly Information (CICS) and related concepts in~\Cref{sec:cics}.
-In~\Cref{sec:bcs}, we define Bayesian Combinatorial Selection (BCS); define the different benchmarks we consider in this work and the gaps between them; and introduce the family of semi-online selection algorithms.
-In~\Cref{sec:bcs-to-cics}, we formally connect CICS to BCS and provide an upper bound for the commitment gap via the frugal correlation gap.
-Finally, in~\Cref{sec:apps}, we discuss the applications of our framework---commitment gap bounds for several families of constraints---as well as computational aspects.
+We formally define Combinatorial Selection with Costly Information (CICS) and related concepts in~\Cref{sec:cics}.
+In~\Cref{sec:bcs}, we introduce Bayesian Combinatorial Selection (BCS); define the different benchmarks we consider in this work and the gaps between them; and introduce the family of one-sided semi-online selection algorithms.
+In~\Cref{sec:bcs-to-cics}, we formally connect CICS to BCS and provide a lower bound for the commitment gap via the frugal correlation gap.
+In~\Cref{sec:cics-exante}, we discuss how to compute the ex ante optimal policy for CICS.
+Finally, in~\Cref{sec:query-commit-semi-online}, we discuss the additional connection between our one-sided semi-online algorithms and the query-commit model in the context of matching constraints.
 Omitted proofs are presented in~\Cref{app:proofs}.